rcazzara/seldovia/_people/Minano_James_Grafton.md

 trip to Nolan Creek on the Koyukuk.
 After a brief stay in Wiseman they moved on In 1905, they and 3 other men staked Discovery Claim on Little Squaw Creek, Chandalar district, Alaska.
-They moved often during these years, to Carol, to St. Mary’s, to Beaver.
+They moved often during these years, to Carol, to St.Â Maryâ€™s, to Beaver.
 The Minanos settled in Coldfoot before 1916, eventually raising nine children there and cultivating an extensive gardening operation which sold vegetables to miners.
 James was not as interested in mining as in providing services